 The statement of activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenue.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenue includes: (1) charges to customers or applicants for goods, services, or privileges provided; (2) operating grants and contributions; and (3) capital grants and contributions, including special assessments.
+Program revenue includes: (1) charges to customers or applicants for goods, services, or privileges provided and (2) operating grants and contributions.
 Taxes, unrestricted intergovernmental receipts, and other items not properly included among program revenue are reported instead as general revenue.